Gambit (Marvel Comics): Early life

 Later during his teen years, Remy was first hired by Mister Sinister, then in the disguise of Dr. Nathaniel Essex.
 Essex wanted his stolen diaries back from the Weapon X program.
 Remy and the Thieves' Guild accepted the mission and sent out Remy to retrieve said diaries.
 Standing in the cold, scouting the Weapon X facility, Remy could not bear the cold and swore he would steal a long, stylish jacket in New Orleans after the mission, which he did.
 Upon entering the facility, Remy witnessed Wolverine escaping from his adamantium procedure and found the diaries.
-However, deeming them to be too dangerous for Essex to have them, as Remy did not fully trust him, Remy burned the diaries.
+However, deeming them to be too dangerous for Essex to have, as Remy did not fully trust him, Remy burned the diaries.
 He headed back home, only to find a disappointed Thieves' Guild and Essex.

 In an attempt to reconcile the Thieves' and Assassins' Guilds, Remy married Bella Donna Boudreaux, granddaughter of the head Assassin, whom he met at the age of eight.
 Unfortunately, he was challenged by her brother Julien to a duel after the wedding.
 In the duel, Gambit killed Julien, and he was exiled from the city, ending his romantic relationship with Bella Donna.